 Cornwall's Top Postcode Areas Beat the South West Average, Not the UK Average

-The county-level yield of 4.2% sits below the UK median of 5.7% and close to the South West regional median of 4.4%.
+The county-level yield of 4.1% sits below the UK median of 5.7% and close to the South West regional median of 4.4%.
 The inland market towns at the top of the ranking, however, clear the regional benchmark comfortably and close the gap on the UK one: Launceston (PL15) at 5.7% matches the UK average and outpaces the regional figure, while Torpoint (PL11) at 5.6% sits just below the UK average but comfortably above the regional one.
 The lowest-yielding coastal postcodes, by contrast, trail the national figure by a meaningful margin.
 This is the core message of the suburb ranking: Cornwall's yield story depends entirely on which half of the county you are buying in.

-For context on how Cornwall compares with neighbouring holiday markets and other UK counties with similar coastal-versus-inland splits, see our companion pieces on where to buy and on the cost side of Cornwall property investment.
+For context on how Cornwall compares with neighbouring holiday markets and other UK counties with similar coastal-versus-inland splits, see our companion pieces on where to buy and on costs, of Cornwall property investment.
 Readers can also review the data sources and market score methodology used to build these rankings, and explore rental data in the dashboard for the specific postcode-level numbers not shown in the tables here.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

 Explore Cornwall in the dashboard